TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Comparison of the two software programs

 \subsection{Model parameters and Fermat potential differences}

+\reply{The astrometric uncertainty on the constrained AGN image positions are consistent between the two teams, as both teams constrain the image positions with uncertainty 0\farcs004 at maximum.
+This astrometric precision satisfies the requirement for cosmographic measurements \citep{Birrer19}.}

-In Figure \ref{fig:pl_params_compare}, we compare the lens model parameter posteriors and the predicted Fermat potential posteriors from the power-law lens models from both teams.
+In Fig. \ref{fig:pl_params_compare} we compare the lens model parameter posteriors and the predicted Fermat potential posteriors from the power-law lens models from both teams.
 The power-law exponent constrained by the \textsc{lenstronomy} model is $\gamma = 2.21\pm 0.02$, whereas that constrained by the \textsc{glee} model is $\gamma = 2.30 \pm 0.01$, which is a discrepancy at 4$\sigma$.
 The external shear magnitude constrained by the \textsc{lenstronomy} model is $\gamma_{\rm ext} = 0.065 \pm 0.004$, and that by the \textsc{glee} model is $\gamma_{\rm ext} = 0.078 \pm 0.001$, which is at a $3.4\sigma$ discrepancy.
-We identify a degeneracy between $\gamma$ and $\gamma_{\rm ext}$ internal to both models, and the discrepancy between the posteriors from the two models lie along this degeneracy (Fig. \ref{fig:pl_params_compare}).
+We identify a degeneracy between $\gamma$ and $\gamma_{\rm ext}$ internal to both models, and the discrepancy between the posteriors from the two models lie along this degeneracy (Fig. \ref{fig:pl_params_compare}). \reply{The external shear magnitudes are typical for quadruply lensed quasar systems \citep[e.g. see][]{Schmidt22}.
+We investigated for deviation from the simple ellipticity description in our mass models as a potential source of the external shear.
+We find that boxy-ness or discy-ness in the luminous component is negligible within the Einstein radius (i.e. $\sqrt{a_4^2 + b_4^2} \lesssim 0.005$), which implies that allowing boxy-ness or discy-ness in the description of the mass profile is not required \citep[for definitions of $a_4$ and $b_4$, and their impact on $H_0$ measurement, see][]{VandeVyvere22}.
+As a result, we attribute the LOS galaxies around the central deflector to be the main source of the external shear, with additional potential contribution from the mild isophotal twist beyond the Einstein radius in the central deflector \citep{VandeVyvere22b}.}